octue/octue-sdk-python/docs/getting_started/creating_services.md

 - Have the following tools installed:
     - Python >= 3.10
     - The `octue` python library / CLI (see [installation instructions](../installation.md))
-- Have access to an existing Twined services network - see [authentication instructions](../../authentication) and [managing infrastructure](../../getting_started/managing_infrastructure)
+- Have access to an existing Twined service network - see [authentication instructions](../../authentication) and [managing infrastructure](../../getting_started/managing_infrastructure)

 <!-- prettier-ignore-end -->